Top Sites for Eco-Friendly & Sustainable Accommodation

 Jun

-Yet, sustainable travel options are becoming a more pressing need for travelers as concern for our planet increases.
-Booking.com's Sustainable Travel Report 2023 states that:
+Yet, sustainable travel options are becoming a more pressing need for travelers as concern for our planet grows.

-Where the major booking platforms fall short in catering to conscientious travelers, a slew of innovative startups and SMEs (small and medium enterprises) are working hard to fill the gap.
+Where the major booking platforms fall short in catering to conscientious travelers, innovative startups and SMEs (small and medium enterprises) are working hard to fill the gap.
 And, it’s important to fill that gap because accommodation is one of the biggest expenditures for tourists.
-In other words, if you’re booking travel all on your own (i.e. not a multi-day tour package), sustainable accommodation is one of the best ways you can “vote with your wallet” on the type of change you want to see.
+In other words, if you’re independently booking each of your trip elements, sustainable accommodation is one of the best ways you can “vote with your wallet” on the type of change you want to see.

 We know that sites like Booking.com and Expedia have a variety of great deals on accommodations as well as flights, car rentals, and attractions – making them a convenient option.
-We also know that many travelers opt for Airbnbs.
+We also know that many travelers opt for listings on Airbnb or VRBO.
 But, if you want a more eco-friendly stay for your next vacation, keep reading to discover great alternative booking sites.

 What are eco-friendly accommodations?